Cray-HPE/docs-uan/docs/portal/developer-portal/installation_prereqs/Prepare_for_UAN_Product_Installation.md

 1. Verify that the management network switches are properly configured.

-   Refer to the [switch configuration procedures](https://cray-hpe.github.io/docs-csm/en-14/install/csm-install/readme/#5-configure-management-network-switches) in the HPE Cray System Management Documentation.
+   See the [switch configuration procedures](https://cray-hpe.github.io/docs-csm/en-14/install/csm-install/readme/#5-configure-management-network-switches) in the HPE Cray System Management Documentation.

 2. Ensure that the management network switches have the proper firmware.

-    Refer to the procedure "Update the Management Network Firmware" in the HPE Cray EX hardware documentation.
+    See the procedure "Update the Management Network Firmware" in the HPE Cray EX hardware documentation.

 3. Ensure that the host reservations for the UAN CAN/CHN network have been properly set.

-    Refer to the procedure "Add UAN CAN IP Addresses to SLS" in the HPE Cray EX hardware documentation.
+    See the procedure "Add UAN CAN IP Addresses to SLS" in the HPE Cray EX hardware documentation.

 4. [Configure the BMC for UANs with iLO](Configure_the_BMC_for_UANs_with_iLO.md)